-This hike is from Serabit el Khadem in the Gulf of Suez to Ras Shetan in the gulf of Aqaba.
+The fourth part is from Serabit el Khadem in the Gulf of Suez to Ras Shetan in the gulf of Aqaba.
 It run through the Middle East’s greatest wilderness.
-We will walk through wadis, red sandy deserts and we will visit the ruins of the Pharaonic temple of Serabit el Khadem and its surrounding turquoise mines crossing the territories of three different tribes: the Alegat, the Muzeina and the Tarabin.
+We will walk through wadis, red sandy deserts and we will visit the ruins of the Pharaonic Temple of Serabit el Khadem, and its surrounding turquoise mines.

 The Sinai Trail has been extended from a 220km, 12 day hike to a 550km, 54 day hike involving ALL THE EIGHT TRIBES of South Sinai.
 For the first time in over 100 years the tribes of the region will work together on a travelling route and we will be marking the launch of the new trail with a series of EIGHT special trips.
 ONE TRIP in the territory of EACH TRIBE.